 The global research CEO Outlook 2020, conducted by PKMG during the Covid-19 crisis shows that 80% of executives that took part in the study declare that say the pandemic has accelerated digital transformation, with the biggest advance in digital operations, where 30% say that progress has put them years ahead of where they would have expected to be right now.

-Digital transformation went from being a future plan to a current reality to many companies.
+Digital transformation went from being a future plan to a current reality for many companies.
 These forced changes that have happened since the start of the global health crisis also brought to light the complexity of processes within Human Resources.